PLACES TO VISIT IN EASTERN CANADA + TRAVEL TIPS

-- 1.2 Best Places to Visit on a East Canada Road Trip
+- 4 Best Places to Visit on an East Canada Road Trip

 Why do an East Canada Road Trip?

 Driving in Canada is easy.
-In addition, driving on your own gives you much more freedom than public transport and you get to not only visit lovely destinations on your own schedule, but you can also see all the areas along the way.
+Also, driving on your own gives you much more freedom than public transport, and you get to not only visit lovely destinations on your own schedule, but you can also see all the areas along the way.

-If you plan to visit Canada from the eastern side of the US you would drive north first into Niagara Falls and start there, followed by Toronto and Kingston, and finish your Canada destinations with Montreal.
+If you plan to visit Canada from the US’s eastern side, you would drive north first into Niagara Falls and start there, followed by Toronto and Kingston, and finish your Canada destinations with Montreal.

-Of course, within each area, there are places you have to see in Canada, so I am including these here too so you know what to be sure not to miss along the way!
+Of course, within each area, there are places you have to see in Canada, so I include these here too, so you know what to be sure not to miss along the way!

-Before talking about the best places to see in east Canada, you can find some important travel information for a road trip through Canada.
+Before discussing the best places to see in east Canada, you can find some important travel information for a road trip through Canada.

 Travel Tips for East Canada Road Trip

-Before heading to the East Canada road trip itinerary let´s just discuss some travel tips first.
+Before heading to East Canada, road trip itinerary, let´s discuss some travel tips first.

 Security as a Female